snandasena/behavioral-cloning/README.md

 ![](resources/right.png)| ![](resources/croped.png)| ![](resources/resized.png) | ![](resources/yuv.png)|

 #### Additional Data Generation
-Udacity provided data set were used to initial training and while tuning the the model additional data were generated by using Udacity simulator.
-In addition to  data augmentation was used to provde more features for the CNN model.
+Udacity provided data sets were used to initial training and while tuning the model additional data were generated by using Udacity simulator.
+In addition to  data, augmentation was used to provide more features for the CNN model.
 Following are the used data augmentation techniques.

 ###### Random flip